 We have so many people to thank, especially Dot Walsh who gave so much of herself to the Peace Abbey, and volunteers Dan Dick, Madeline Champagne, Brian Cron, Leo Waters and many others.
 We are so grateful to all those who cared for the Guesthouse and our visitors from around the world, maintained and help operate the Conference Center, fed and cared for the animals in sanctuary, and all those who supported the Peace Abbey and Life Experience School, without ever being asked.

-It is important to note that the memorial walls and plaques at the Pacifist Memorial, the Emily statue and plaques at the Sacred Cow Animal Rights Memorial and CO Hill and the granite CO Memorial Stone will continue to be owned and cared for by the Life Experience School as restrictions are in place for it to remain in perpetuity.
+It is important to note that the memorial walls and plaques at the Pacifist Memorial, the Emily statue and plaques at the Sacred Cow Animal Rights Memorial, and the Conscientious Objector Cremation Cemetery will continue to be owned and cared for by the Life Experience School as restrictions are in place for it to remain in perpetuity.
 Though the land will be owned by a new entity, it will be open to the public so that others may continue to benefit from its message.

 View rapid flashback Archival music video of The Peace Abbey by Joan Hill.